Graffiti in New York City: Growth of graffiti culture in New York

-Decline of New York City graffiti subculture: enforcement and control
+Decline of New York City graffiti subculture: Enforcement and control

 As graffiti became associated with crime, many demanded that the government take a more serious stance towards it, particularly after the popularization of broken windows theory.
 By the 1980s, increased police surveillance and implementation of increased security measures (razor wire, guard dogs) combined with continuous efforts to clean it up led to the weakening of New York's graffiti subculture.
 As a result of subways being harder to paint, more writers went into the streets, which is now, along with commuter trains and box cars, the most prevalent form of writing.
 But the streets became more dangerous due to the burgeoning crack epidemic, legislation was underway to make penalties for graffiti artists more severe, and restrictions on paint sale and display made obtaining materials difficult.

 Many graffiti artists, however, chose to see the new problems as a challenge rather than a reason to quit.
 A downside to these challenges was that the artists became very territorial of good writing spots, and strength and unity in numbers (gangs) became increasingly important.
 This was stated to be the end for the casual subway graffiti artists.

-In 1984 New York City Transit Authority (NYCTA) began a five-year program to eradicate graffiti.
+In 1984, the New York City Transit Authority (NYCTA) began a five-year program to eradicate graffiti.
 The years between 1985 and 1989 became known as the "diehard" era.
 A last shot for the graffiti artists of this time was in the form of subway cars destined for the scrap yard.
 With the increased security, the culture had taken a step back.
 The previous elaborate "burners" on the outside of cars were now marred with simplistic marker tags which often soaked through the paint.